bbc/origin_simulator/README.md

 # OriginSimulator

-A tool to simulate a flacky upstream origin during load and stress tests.
+A tool to simulate a (flaky) upstream origin during load and stress tests.

-Every year, when a big snow day happens, we experience some unexpected slow down in some of our services.
-In our constant quest to improve our services to be more fault tolerant and handle faulty conditions without nasty surprises, we are trying to make load and stress test mnre automated and reproducible.
+In our constant quest to improve our services to be more fault tolerant and handle faulty conditions without nasty surprises, we are trying to make load and stress test more automated and reproducible.

-This tool is designed to be a simple helper to simulate an upstream service going funny for a programmable prolonged period of time.
+This tool is designed to be a simple helper to simulate an upstream service behaving unexpectedly for a programmable prolonged period of time.
 We can then use a load test to see how our downstream service react.

-OriginSimulator could also be used to simply simulate a continuous given latency in a fake service.
+OriginSimulator can also be used to simulate continuous responses with a given latency from a fake service.

 These are the moving parts of a simple load test: